muellermichel/Hybrid-Fortran/README.md

 Example
 -------

 The following sample code shows a wrapper subroutine and an add subroutine.
-Please note that storage order inefficiencies are ignored in this example (this would create an implicit copy of the arrays a, b, c)
+Please note that storage order inefficiencies are ignored in this example (this would create an implicit copy of the z-dimension in arrays a, b, c).

 ```Fortran
 module example